 You can see the slides from Ingram's presentation below.
 They are also available on IIED's SlideShare site.

-IIED provided live coverage of the meeting and the following discussion, and a round-up is available on IIED's Storify social media platform
+IIED provided live coverage of the meeting and the following discussion and we published a round-up via Storify.

 The University of Oxford's Environmental Change Institute (ECI) hosts the Food Systems Research and Training Programme with the aim of increasing understanding of the interactions between food security and environmental change.